 - Pour in the broth, increase the heat to medium-high and bring to a boil.

-- When the soup reaches a bowl, reduce to a simmer and add in the ditalini pasta and chopped chicken.
+- When the soup reaches a boil, reduce to a simmer and add in the ditalini pasta and chopped chicken.
 Stir to combine and let cook, simmering uncovered and stirring occasionally, until the pasta is al dente, about 15 minutes.

 - Using tongs, remove the bay leaves and herb sprigs (it's okay if some of the leaves fell off into the soup).
 Stir in the lemon juice.
 Taste the soup and adjust seasonings, to taste.
 Serve and enjoy!